 MEMBERSHIP

-The Board Audit Committee shall be composed of at least three (3) members of the Board of Directors to be nominated and elected by the Board of Director namely: members from the Private Sector Representative and from its non–executive members.
+The Audit Committee shall be composed of at least four (4) members of the Board of Directors to be nominated and elected from among the ex-officio members, except the President of the Corporation, and appointive directors.

 MEETINGS